ACDC CHEMICAL LICENCING TRAINING

 Full payment for the course must be made at the time of booking.
 For billing information including who to write a cheque to please contact LT Training.

 All training aids and safety equipment are provided for use as required.
 Maximum student numbers are eight depending on the facilities.

 The main aim of licensing commercial operators is to promote responsible chemical use.
-By satisfying the competencies of the licence qualification, commercial operators have shown that, among other things, they have knowledge of the equipment and herbicides that they will be using and the effects that weather conditions may have on a chemical application.
+By satisfying the competencies of the licence qualification, commercial operators have shown that, among other things, they know the equipment and herbicides that they will be using and the effects that weather conditions may have on a chemical application.

 Please take the time to familiarise yourself with our Student Handbook which contains loads of information for our students including our policies and terms and conditions.
-The handbook will be in hardcopy format available with your face to face training.
+The handbook is available on the bottom right-hand link of this page.
 If you have any questions at all, we are happy to help.